PDOK/wmts-kvp-to-restful/README.md

 The WMTS-KVP-to-RESTful proxy will try to solve the issue with Geowebcache WMTS KVP generated requests.
 The issue is that the tilematrix values generated contain the tilematrixset as a prefix.
 This something that doesn't match well with a WMTS RESTful request.
 This is a issue that some are [experiencing](https://geoforum.nl/t/wmts-tilematrix-parameter-maakt-request-ongelding/2928) and that we ourself have experienced, especially when services are migrated from Geowebcache to a new WMTS server (like mapproxy).

-A invalid WMTS RESTful path would be generate, the WMTS KVP request:
+An invalid WMTS RESTful path would generate, the WMTS KVP request:

 ```http
 /ws/raadpleegdiensten/wmts?SERVICE=WMTS&REQUEST=GetTile&VERSION=1.0.0&LAYER=grb_bsk_grijs&STYLE=&TILEMATRIXSET=BPL72VL&TILEMATRIX=BPL72VL:11&TILEROW=1072&TILECOL=730&FORMAT=image/png